gawdsed/Trello-Kiosk/README.md

-Edited from Zuehlke for Raspbian Buster support and new atlassian login script 30 Sept 2020
+30 Sept 2020: Edited from Zuehlke for Raspbian Buster support and new atlassian login script

 # Trello-Kiosk